 - There are no goalkeepers in this league.

-- Players may defend the goal, but all players on the field count as outfield players and thus cannot use their hands during the game except for throw-ins.
+- Players may defend the goal, but all players on the field count as outfield players and thus cannot use their hands during the game except for kick-ins.
 Sliding or laying down to cover the goal are also not allowed.

 - All games are self officiated (no referees), so teams are required to call their OWN violations, and are expected to be honest and keep a high level of sportsmanship and safety at all times.
 If you feel your opponent is not being accountable, your team captain may politely intervene to discuss rules called or uncalled.
 We rely on your spirit of sportsmanship and honesty to keep the matches fun and enjoyable for all.